wchresta/linear-code/README.md

 > decode c vWithError
 Just ( 1 0 2 2 2 2 0 )
 ```
 Notice, the returned vector is NOT the one without error.
-The reason
+The reason for this
-for this is that a random code most likely does not likely have
+is that a random code most likely does not have a distance >2 which would be
-a distance >2 which would be needed to correct one error.
+needed to correct one error.
 Let's try with a hamming code

 ## Correcting errors with hamming codes
 ```Haskell